Escohen98/escohen98.github.io/README.md

-#Website for Zeta Beta Tau Alpha Mu at University of Washington
+#Website for Zeta Beta Tau Alpha Mu at University of Washington.